giongto35/cloud-morph/README.md

 ## Usecases

 ### For Developers
-### For Consumers
 - Experience playing/hosting Cloud Gaming on their own.
+- Open Source: Try to setup a cloud gaming service on your own.
-- Plugable Cloud gaming module: it doesn't need to be a standalone website.
+- Plugable Cloud gaming module: The core cloud gaming mechanism is packaged: can put in different tech stack/ Programming language; or run as a component on a website.

+### For Consumers.
 - Collaborative Gaming: Ex.
 Twitch play pokemon, or http://clouddiablo.com/ .
 For people with less time but still want to finish the game.
+- Multi-platform: be able to run web-browser, mobile web.

 ### For Providers
-- Open Source: Try to setup a cloud gaming service on your own.
 - Playable Teaser:Providers can put their apps into the discovery, so anyone can give first try directly.
-Web is the most accessible.

 ## User Experience Goal:
 My top goal is to enhance the "User Experience" For both Provider/Consumer: